 Every security feature or product, installed in a browser or on a computer, contains some cookie and script filters.

 Every security feature or product is subject to updates, by the provider.
-Some security features and products update automatically, without consent of the computer owner.
+Many security features and products update automatically, without consent of the computer owner.

 Whenever Blogger code is changed, we see reports of problems from some filter, that's part of some security product, located on various computers.
 Sometimes, the security products, updated automatically, detect problems with Blogger code - without any changes having been made by Blogger.